petersulyok/smfc/ARCHITECTURE.md

 | Key ID | Embedded in `conf/distributions` (DEB) and `_gpg_name` macro (RPM) | Public |

 The signing key never lives in the `smfc` source repository or in `smfc/packages.yml`.
 A compromise of `smfc` source alone cannot produce signed packages — the trust boundary is the downstream publishing repositories.

+### 15.5 Operating and testing the pipeline

+`packages.yml` also accepts a manual **`workflow_dispatch`** trigger with a `release_tag` input, so the full build → attach → dispatch → downstream-publish chain can be run against any existing release without cutting a new version.
+Both downstream publishes are idempotent (reprepro re-exports if the version is already present; `createrepo_c --update` is idempotent) and the asset attach uses `--clobber`, so re-running against an already-published tag is safe.
+Use this to validate the pipeline — including the cross-repo `PACKAGE_REPO_DISPATCH_TOKEN` — after any workflow change.

+Non-obvious constraints:

+- **Re-running a failed *release* run reuses the workflow file pinned to the release tag's commit, not `main`.** A fix committed to `main` does not apply to a re-run of the original release run; re-trigger via `workflow_dispatch` (which uses `main`) or cut a new release.
+- **PyPI publishing (`publish.yml`) also fires on `release: published` and rejects re-uploading an existing version**, so deleting and recreating a release to retry package publishing fails at the PyPI step.
+The `workflow_dispatch` path does not touch PyPI.
+- **The `publish` job runs on a bare runner with no `actions/checkout`**, so `gh release upload` needs an explicit `-R ${{ github.repository }}` (otherwise `gh` fails to detect the repo with `fatal: not a git repository`), and the job declares `permissions: contents: write` for the upload.

 ---